zaiisao/Documentation/en/Video/cloud_proxy_web.md

 	| UDP      | 23.236.115.138 | 3478 - 3500            | Media data exchange |
 	| UDP      | 148.153.66.218 | 3478 - 3500            | Media data exchange |

-   > These IPs are for testing only.
-You need to apply for exclusive IP resources for production environment.
+ <div class="alert note">These IPs are for testing only.
+You need to apply for exclusive IP resources for production environment.</div>

-3. Enable the cloud proxy according to the instructions in the **Implementation** section and see if the audio/video call works.
+5. Call the `startProxyServer` method to enable the cloud proxy and see if the audio/video call works.

-4. Agora will provide the IP addresses (domain name) and ports for you to use the cloud proxy in the production environment.
+6. Agora will provide the IP addresses (domain name) and ports for you to use the cloud proxy in the production environment.
 Add the IP address and ports to your whitelist.

-## Implementation
+7. If you want to disable the cloud proxy, call the  `stopProxyServer` method.

-You can set up the cloud proxy by calling the `startProxyServer` method.
+### Sample code

-### Enable the Cloud Proxy
+### Enable the cloud proxy

 ```javascript
 var client = AgoraRTC.createClient({mode: 'live',codec: 'vp8'});